Deltares/Wflow.jl/docs/src/user_guide/model-setup.md

 ## hydroMT
-[hydroMT](https://github.com/Deltares/hydromt) is a Python package, developed by Deltares, to build and analysis hydro models.
+[hydroMT](https://github.com/Deltares/hydromt) is a Python package, developed by Deltares, to build and analyze hydro models.
 It provides a generic model api with attributes to access the model schematization, (dynamic) forcing data, results and states.

 For the following Wflow models: